Efficient Hallucination Detection for LLMs Using Uncertainty-Aware Attention Heads: RAUQ: Recurrent Attention-Based Uncertainty Quantification Method

+(1) The first idea is that \textit{attention weights to previous tokens contain patterns indicative of the presence of hallucination.} These patterns are a natural consequence of LLM pre-training, where the objective is to maximize the likelihood of given texts.
+Mechanistically, attention to the previous token plays a special role: it supports local syntactic and semantic continuity, stabilizes incremental belief propagation, and reflects the model's confidence that the current token follows naturally from the immediately preceding one.
+When hallucinating, the model relies more on global priors about what typically comes next or on coarse topic-level representations rather than on token-level grounding, causing attention to shift away from the immediate context.

+As discussed in \Cref{sec:relwork}, few works have explored and motivated attention as a signal for hallucination detection \cite{ zhang2023focus, yuksekgonul2024attention, lin-etal-2024-contextualized, chuang-etal-2024-lookback, vazhentsev-etal-2025-unconditional, NEURIPS2024_LLM}.
+The most principled approach is proposed by \citet{NEURIPS2024_LLM}, who show that attention weights exhibit systematic patterns indicative of hallucinations, revealed through eigenvalue analysis of attention kernels.
+They use only the attention weights to the previous token, as these correspond to the eigenvalues of the lower triangular attention matrix, and their sum exactly equals its log determinant.
+We reveal a similar pattern through an empirical mechanistic analysis of attention weights, examining the correlation between hallucinations and attention weight distributions, as shown in Section \ref{sec:analysis}.

+(2) The second idea is the idea of \textit{attention head selection}.
+We observe that the majority of heads are not indicative of hallucinations (as shown in Figure \ref{fig:main}a).

+Therefore, we suggest selecting the most contrastive head that has the best potential for discriminating between hallucinations and non-hallucinations.
+Our findings are well supported by prior mechanistic interpretability studies of attention heads, which have shown that different heads serve distinct functions \cite{elhelo-geva-2025-inferring}.

+(3) In the third idea that RAUQ integrates, we follow~\citep{zhang2023focus,vazhentsev-etal-2025-unconditional} and acknowledge that computing the confidence at generation step $i$ requires propagating the uncertainty from the previous steps due to the conditional dependencies in the probability distribution modeled by the LLM.
+Namely, even if the previous tokens were generated with low confidence, a model may condition on them and be highly confident in its erroneous current token prediction.
+In order to address this issue, we introduce a formulation that \textit{recurrently propagates the confidence from the previous steps}.
+Here, attention also plays a key role, as it is widely used as a proxy for the dependence of the current prediction on the preceding generations \cite{zhang2023focus}.

+Guided by these ideas and robust design choices, we develop a principled and reliable method for hallucination detection (see Algorithm~\ref{alg:rauq}).

-\textbf{Selecting an attention head in each layer.} For an LLM with $L$ layers and $H$ attention heads per layer, we first select the most informative head.
+\ecoparagraph{Selecting an informative attention head in each layer.} Let $\xv = (x_1 x_2 \dots x_M)$ be the input sequence, and let $\yv = (y_1 y_2 \dots y_N)$ denote the corresponding generation of length $N$ from a LLM with $L$ layers and $H$ attention heads.
+Let $a^{l,h}_{i, i-1}$ be the attention weight from token $y_i$ to $y_{i-1}$ computed by the $h$-th head in layer $l$.
 For each layer $l$, we select the head with the maximum average attention weights between consecutive tokens: